medic/cht-android/README.md

 # Android App Bundles

-Since v0.8.1 the build script produces multiple AABs for publishing to the **Google Play Store**, so the generated `.aab` files need to be uploaded instead of the `.apk` files.
+The build script produces multiple AABs for publishing to the **Google Play Store**, so the generated `.aab` files need to be uploaded instead of the `.apk` files.
 For each flavor two bundles are generated, one for each rendering engine: _Webview_ and _Xwalk_.

 The AABs are named as follows: `cht-android-{version}-{brand}-{rendering-engine}-release.aab`